CodingWithArian/CMDProject/README.md

   - Users can input commands similar to CMD.
   - The program responds by presenting the directory structure, file details, creation dates, and file sizes.
 ## How to set up project
 - Clone the repository and navigate to created folder
 ## how to lunch
- - start the project using Visual studio
+- Start the project using Visual studio